SE-ML/se-ml.github.io/_best_practices/01-social_bias.md

 In many cases, other data attributes (such as location or neighborhood) can be proxies to sensitive social attributes and may introduce latent bias.
 Using or not testing for these latent biases is a common pitfall, called failure through unawareness.
 A common example is the one day delivery service offered by Amazon, which was biased for race: [Amazon Doesn’t Consider the Race of Its Customers.
 Should It?](https://www.bloomberg.com/graphics/2016-amazon-same-day/).

-Social bias can be detected technically -- by analyising the distributions of social factors, and avoiding over or under representation.
+Social bias can be detected technically -- by analyising the distributions of social factors, and avoiding (over- or) under-representation.
 However, technical limitations may prevent bias stemming from latent factors to be detected.